Verb definition and examples:

 How to Identify a Verb:

-As we know that verbs are an important part of the (part of speech) in the English language.
+As we know, verbs are an important part of speech in the English language.
 Verbs are the sentence’s busybodies, serving to bring the entire thought of a sentence to its completion.
-The location of a verb in relation to the subject is one hint to help you identify the verb.
+The location of a verb about the subject is one hint to help you identify the verb.
 Verbs are used after pronouns and nouns.
 These nouns and pronouns are called subjects.
 Let’s consider a few examples here.

 In the below sentences, subjects are underlined and verbs are bold.